 Protects Against Operational Downtime

-The last thing you need is an unreliable payment system—leaning on a single banking partner puts your revenue at risk.
+The last thing you need is an unreliable payment system, and leaning on a single banking partner puts your revenue at risk.
 If they change their policies or experience outages, your business essentially grinds to a halt.

 Specialized travel merchant accounts avoid this problem with diversified acquiring.
 By connecting with a network of banking partners, diversified acquiring creates a payment safety net.
 If one partner experiences issues, you're automatically rerouted to another banking partner without interruption.